d-guh/nasa-spaceapps-2025/README.md

 Generative AI was used in the creation of scripts throughout the project to enhance development speed.
 ## Structure
 ### /data-map/
-Python (numpy, matplotlib) generated graphs, stats, and maps for tracking historical data.
+Python (numpy, matplotlib) generated graphs, stats, and maps for tracking historical NASA land data.
 #### data/
 (Not tracked by git) - Downloaded data from NASA
 #### outputs/